Index

 In addition to the above, technology can lead to several critical issues in a B2B project, including:

-• platform choice: B2C platforms cannot be adapted to become B2B with the introduction of simple plugins.
+- platform choice: B2C platforms cannot be adapted to become B2B with the introduction of simple plugins.
 B2B ecommerce is more complex and requires ad hoc developments (find out here how to choose the right platform for your business needs);

-• need for integration with existing systems: if the technology is not able to integrate with the customer's existing systems, it could create difficulties in using and managing business information;
+- need for integration with existing systems: if the technology is not able to integrate with the customer's existing systems, it could create difficulties in using and managing business information;

-• difficulty in adaptation: the technology may require cultural and organisational adaptation of the company.
+- difficulty in adaptation: the technology may require cultural and organisational adaptation of the company.
 If the company is unable to adapt to the change, it may cause inefficiencies and financial losses;

 scalability problems: failure to consider the scalability of B2B eCommerce could lead to problems when volumes grow.
-This could lead to a decrease in performance, delays in product delivery and a decrease in customer satisfaction.
+This could lead to a decrease in performance, delays in product delivery and a decrease in customer satisfaction. - limitations in the technology used could prevent the ability to handle rapid business growth, causing problems with performance, reliability and availability;

-User experience: the technology platform used may not provide a smooth and effective online shopping experience for B2B customers, which could negatively impact buyer satisfaction and sales conversion;
+User experience: the technology platform used may not provide a smooth and effective online shopping experience for B2B customers, which could negatively impact buyer satisfaction and sales conversion; - economic impact: the adoption of advanced technologies may entail high costs for the company, especially if it is unable to fully exploit the benefits it offers;

-• data security: the technology used in a B2B project could be vulnerable to security threats, such as theft of sensitive data, violation of privacy, etc. This could cause reputational damage and loss of revenue.
+maintenance and support: a B2B eCommerce requires constant maintenance and technical support from the supplier.
+If the supplier is unable to provide adequate support, this may cause interruptions in the customer's operations; - data security: the technology used in a B2B project could be vulnerable to security threats, such as theft of sensitive data, violation of privacy, etc. This could cause reputational damage and loss of revenue.
 This could cause reputational damage and financial losses;

-• implementation limitations: the technical implementation of B2B eCommerce may be complex and require specialised technical skills.
+- implementation limitations: the technical implementation of B2B eCommerce may be complex and require specialised technical skills.
 Lack of appropriate skills may cause problems in the implementation and maintenance of the technology.

 In summary, critical technology-related issues in a B2B project may be initially underestimated and then have major impacts and consequences on the success of the project.
 It is necessary to have a complete picture of the potential risks and to implement all necessary measures to immunise them.
 The starting point is in the choice of the best technology partner to be entrusted with the project.